dop1943/Traffic_Accidents/README.md

 This is an academic project about traffic accidents in France on data taken from INSEE. <br/>

-To understand more the project, please go to ProjectDetailedDescription.pdf to understand the project (French)
+To understand more the project, please go to ProjectDetailedDescription.pdf (French)